The Story of a Lit Review

 Needless to say, as a senior thesis, I would not oblige an undergraduate to answer that last question.
 However, it is clear that this question falls into the important Last Slide in any student’s research presentation: Future Research.
 Given the amount of reading the student had done – real work that was now obvious and which could be written about in a structured way – most of the paper would be about what he had read.
 However, the hope is that the student will be able to use his entrée to ask this very focused and interesting question, a question we suspect environmental staff in the Monarchy think about every day: “how much desal is enough?”
 If not, we are hoping that a focused look at the public discourse in the UAR on development will help answer that question.
 I’m hoping he will be able to do an interview or two over the winter break.
 But even a good look at the published public discourse about water and development in the UAR, in Arabic, the student’s native language, comparing it to the public discourse in California, would be enough.

-E. Melanie DuPuis
+E. Melanie DuPuis, PhD

-Professor and Chair, Environmental Studies and Science, Pace University
+Professor, Environmental Studies and Science, Pace University